 Melissa has completed a certificate in veterinary assisting and has a bachelor's degree in biology.

-Vegetarian Pet Lizards
+Herbivore Pet Lizards

-Due to the fact that most lizard species consume a primarily omnivorous, insectivorous, or carnivorous diet, owners of these reptiles are generally faced with having to feed frozen/thawed whole prey or even live insects to keep them successfully.
+Because most lizard species consume a primarily omnivorous, insectivorous, or carnivorous diet, owners of these reptiles are generally faced with having to feed frozen/thawed whole prey or even live insects to keep them successfully.

 Lizards and reptiles in general that are mostly or completely herbivorous are less common, however, some do exist and can be owned as pets, providing an option for keepers who do not want to deal with live feeding or raw meat.